Ijebusoma/data-analysis/README.md

-This is a project based on the Udacity Fullstack nanodegree.
+Data analysis is based off of the Udacity Fullstack nanodegree.
 The objective is to create an SQL log report for a newspaper site based on analysis of data from a large database of authors and their published articles.
 The report should pull data from the database through Python code and answer the following questions: